White blood cell differential: Procedure

 Common techniques used by hematology analyzers to identify cells include light scattering, Coulter counting, and cytochemical staining techniques.
 Some analyzers also use radiofrequency analysis and monoclonal antibody tagging to identify cells.
 Staining techniques used in differential analyzers include staining of myeloperoxidase, an enzyme found in cells of myeloid lineage, and nucleic acids, which are found in higher concentrations in immature cells.

-A small volume of blood (as low as 150 microliters) is aspirated into the analyzer, where reagents are applied to lyse red blood cells and preserve white blood cells.
+A small volume of blood (as low as 150 microlitres) is aspirated into the analyzer, where reagents are applied to lyse red blood cells and preserve white blood cells.
 The sample is diluted and passed into a flow cell, which uses hydrodynamic focusing to isolate single cells for accurate analysis of their properties.
 Various cellular parameters, such as size, complexity and staining reactions, are measured and analyzed to identify cell populations.
 Basophils are often quantified using a reagent that lyses the cytoplasm of other white blood cells but leaves basophils intact.
 Samples that have abnormal results or are suspected to contain abnormal cells are flagged by the analyzer for manual blood smear review.

 To ensure that results from the automated analyzer are correct, quality control samples are run at least once per day.
 These are samples with known results that are most often provided by the instrument manufacturer.
 Laboratories compare their differential results to the known values to ensure the instrument is operating correctly.
 A moving average measurement may also be used, in which the average results for patient samples are measured at certain intervals.
 Assuming that the characteristics of the patient population remain roughly the same over time, the average should remain constant.
 Large shifts in the average value can indicate instrument problems.